Ma'ayan Harod: Medieval period

 Yaqut al-Hamawi mentions Ain Jalut as "a small and pleasant town, lying between Nablus and Baisan, in the Filastin Province.
 The place was taken by the Rumi (Crusaders), and retaken by Saladin in 579 (1183 CE)."

 In the Battle of Ain Jalut in 1260, the Mamluks defeated the Mongol army of Hulagu Khan under the command of Kitbuqa.
 In that battle, the Mamluks used the terrain of Ain Jalut to their advantage, concealing their main army in the trees on adjacent hills before provoking the Mongols with a decoy force.
 When the Mongols had been lured into the ambush, the main Mamluk army attacked from all sides.
 Routed, the Mongols were forced to retreat to Beisan.

+The battle later influenced Palestinian nationalism.
+One of the three original brigades of the Palestine Liberation Army was named "Ain Jalut", after the battle.
+In July 1970, Yasser Arafat referred to the modern area in the context of the historical battle:This will not be the first time that our people has vanquished its enemies.
+The Mongols came and swept away the Abbasid caliphate, then they came to Ain Jalut in our land – in the same region where we are today fighting the Zionists – and they were defeated at Ain Jalut.